ShuvarthyD/portfolio/README.md

       </div>
       <p style="text-align: center;"><em>Derived a p-value of <b>0.0455</b> < α = 0.05, so we reject the null hypothesis and conclude that there is a joint effect of the 10 genes on SBP.</em></p>
   </li>
   <li>To obtain a prediction model, both forward selection and backward elimination strategies were utilized.
 The <b>MASS</b> package in R contains the <b>stepAIC</b> function to implement these strategies.
-Although a 5-fold cross-validation could have been conducted to calculate the mean squared prediction error (MSPE) for each model, it was deemed unnecessary as the results for both strategies led to the same model.
+Both strategies led to the same model.
       <div style="display: flex; justify-content: center;">
           <div style="margin: 0 10px;">
             <img src="{{ "/img/SBP5.png" | prepend: site.baseurl | prepend: site.url}}" alt="Untitled" />